Jack Draper: Young Brit believes he belongs at the top of the game after reaching US Open semi-finals

 "Sometimes with the anxiety, with the pressure, with everything you start to feel a bit sick out there.
 I had that today and it's something I'm actually working through from the start of my career, so hopefully that improves."

-Sinner came into the tournament under a cloud following his anti-doping scandal, where he avoided a ban despite two positive tests earlier in the year, but has proved his tough mentality to power through to a first final at Flushing Meadows.
+Sinner came into the tournament under a cloud following an anti-doping row, where he was not banned despite two positive tests earlier in the year, but has proved his tough mentality to power through to a first final at Flushing Meadows.

 He faced his biggest test yet against Draper, but won all the big moments and is now the clear favourite to win a first US Open title on Sunday.